Academic Catalog

 MKTG 48600 Senior Seminar in Marketing (NLA)

-A capstone course for marketing majors, challenging them to identify and apply appropriate marketing concepts gained through earlier coursework.
-Specifically, the student is required to analyze actual and hypothetical marketing situations and react to or solve marketing problems by demonstrating an understanding of the marketing concept, mix, and strategy, as well as a strategic perspective.
-Prerequisites: MKTG 31200; MKTG 32300; MKTG 41100; senior standing.
+Capstone for marketing majors.
+Students identify and apply appropriate marketing concepts gained through earlier coursework.
+Analysis of actual and hypothetical marketing situations.
+Students react to or solve marketing problems by applying marketing concept, mix, and strategy, as well as a strategic perspective.
+Prerequisites: MKTG 31200; MKTG 32300; MKTG 41100.
 (S,Y)

 MKTG 49100 Digital Marketing (NLA)

-This course provides a thorough overview of marketing concepts and strategies for the digital age.
-Students will gain an understanding of the paradigm changes in marketing and the impact of digital communication technologies.
-By combining theory and practice, students will learn strategies and develop skills in using new media tools to achieve marketing objectives.
-Prerequisites: MKTG 31200; junior standing.
+Marketing concepts and strategies for the digital age.
+Exploration of the paradigm changes in marketing and the impact of digital communication technologies.
+Combining theory and practice to develop skills and strategies in using new media tools to achieve marketing objectives.
+Prerequisites: MKTG 31200.
 (F,S,Y)

 MKTG 49708 Seleted Topics: Marketing (NLA)